Pluglug/pie-menu-editor-fork/README.md

 The archived source now lives under `src/pie_menu_editor`.
 For legacy Blender use, take that directory as the add-on itself, or create a junction from your Blender add-ons folder to it.

-The existing PME 1.x line remains available as-is.
+This repository remains available for existing PME 1.x users as-is.
+It should not be confused with Pie Menu Editor Fork 2.x itself.

 Going forward, only critical fixes may be considered when truly necessary.
 Regular development effort is now focused on Pie Menu Editor Fork 2.x.